webplatform/docs-wpd/Editors_Guide/step_2_communicate_with_the_online_community/index.md

 {{Note|Be sure to search for your issue before entering any new bugs.}}

 To file a bug, log into the project space [http://project.webplatform.org project.webplatform.org], choose from one of the projects listed, and select the related Report an Issue button.

+==Ask questions or help others in the forum==
+* Log into the [http://talk.webplatform.org/forums/ WebPlatform forum].

 {{Notes_Section}}
 {{Topics}}
 {{External_Attribution